GM issues 2nd Bolt recall; faulty batteries can cause fires

 The company says owners who haven’t had the first recall repairs done should still take their cars to dealers to get the fixes.

 The first recall came after the U.S. National Highway Traffic Safety Administration opened an investigation into the fires last year.
-The agency said in documents that the fires began under the rear seat while the cars were parked and unattended.
+The agency said in a statement Friday that it is evaluating GM’s recall repairs and the fires.

 Once the final recall repairs are made, the Bolts’ full range will be restored.
 Older Bolts can go about 238 miles (383 kilometers) per charge.